maximilianh/crisporWebsite/manual/manual.md

 will not be able to download the genome.
 Just tell us that the genome is private and shall not be downloadable.

+* How do I choose the right exon and transcript?

+    * In a short gene, most exons will be essential.
+In a long gene, use expression databases like GTEX to get an idea what the best transcript for your tissue is.
+Possibly verify with RT-PCR or your own RNA-seq.
+    * Most users target an exon towards the 5' end, others target essential protein domains.
+      Doench 2016 found that protein domains are as good as a 5' exon.
+    * There is more and more evidence that having a deletion close to a splice site can cause trouble, as the deletion may lead to exon skipping.
+If the exon is in frame/phase 0, a mostly complete protein may result, even if the exon is gone.
+Avoid guides close to exon boundaries.

 * Can you add my genome?
 By the way, it is 10GB big.

 This is tricky.
 The problem is usually not the size of the genome, but rather the